Credit score ranges: What they are and what they mean

 VantageScore credit score ranges

-VantageScore—whose scoring models include VantageScore 3.0 and VantageScore 4.0—uses data points similar to FICO in calculating scores.
+VantageScore, whose scoring models include VantageScore 3.0 and VantageScore 4.0, calculate scores by using data similar to FICO.
 But VantageScore weighs them differently.
 Here are the credit score ranges according to VantageScore:

 Infographic showing VantageScore credit score ranges.